Welcome to today's edition of the Rush 24-7 podcast.

 They want exactly what happened.

-And then they get it and they start complaining about it.
+And then they get it, and they start complaining about it.

-It was meanwhile, the genuine horn dog in chief is out there skating along, happily, mindlessly, with no criticism whatsoever, and that's William Jefferson Clinton.
+And with pandering, it was, meanwhile, the genuine horn dog-in-chief is out there skating along happily, mindlessly, with no criticism whatsoever.

-And the same people bothered by whatever Trump did or didn't say, and then came back and didn't say or did say, same people applaud Bill Clinton, marvel at what a great guy he is.
+And the same people bothered by whatever Trump did or didn't say and then came back and didn't say or did say, same people applaud Bill Clinton, marvel at what a great guy he is.

 And it's a double standard that continues to irritate me left and right.